Source Connector for Snowflake¶

 optionally:

-name: "Schema", value: "Schema that contains the source data"
+name: "Database", value: "Database that contains the source schemas"

 name: "Warehouse", value: "Warehouse to use for the execution of the SQLs"